 Organizations today depend on data for virtually every aspect of their business.
 From executive-level strategic vision and strategy to tactical risk assessments, managers leverage their data to serve their enterprise and help inform business decisions.
 But few organizations have impactfully thought through how their data should work together and relate, thus putting their business at risk.

-Risk management, in 2019, is a data visualization issue.
+Risk management, as it is now, is a data visualization issue.
 Data on a screen or in a spreadsheet is insufficient unless it is put into context for action.
 Here are just a few of the challenges that managers face in risk management on a daily basis:

 Obtaining and accessing data is vital, but how an organization uses data in an established framework is the key to enabling a successful risk management program.
 Building such a program starts with an intuitive and thoughtful data model that considers the necessary relationships that need to be established.
 This data model can enable a manager to establish a clear vision for how integrated data can be impactfully visualized.

 Organizations should operate their risk programs on a platform that standardizes data sets and considers data aggregation at the forefront.
 It is nearly impossible to employ an enterprise-wide analytical data model without this consideration.